Lyall/MGSHDFix/README.md

 - Option to adjust scale and opacity of cutscene captions.
 - Option to disable Steam Achievement unlocking.
 (For speedrunners.)

+#### MG / MG2 Specific Features
+- Option to crop overscan borders on the top/bottom of the screen.

 #### MGS2 Specific Features:
 - Option to enable Bluepoint's cancelled Subsistence style Third Person view camera.
 - Option to enable Bluepoint's cancelled First Person Shooter camera.